 Washing: Distributing light evenly and homogeneously on solid walls without casting any shadows or depths

-Modern built buildings feature parametric façades, solid walls and a lot of cladding, the lighting design approach with such buildings are usually add-on fixtures to create or enhance geometry rather than playing with effects and light beam angles; in this category, the lighting fixtures are the hero element that created a geometry on a canvas, whether it is pixel lights, linear or geometrical shapes.
+Modern-built buildings feature parametric façades, solid walls and a lot of cladding, the lighting design approach with such buildings is usually add-on fixtures to create or enhance geometry rather than playing with effects and light beam angles; in this category, the lighting fixtures are the hero element that created a geometry on a canvas, whether it is pixel lights, linear or geometrical shapes.

 The colour temperatures and RGB coloured lights play a huge role in the design and the conceptual approach, buildings of this category are usually studied to identify and prolong their visual visibility and corporate identity identification at night among other buildings.